abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 toward the painful feeling and explore it.
 If we can refrain from getting into the story behind the feeling, it will be that much easier to experience the feeling without wanting to change it.
-It’s merely a physical sensation or a mental perception and we do not need to add anything to it or try to make it go away.
+It’s merely a physical sensation or a mental perception, and we do not need to add anything to it or try to make it go away.
 When we stay with a painful feeling in this way, we are experiencing khanti, true patience.